senzing-garage/knowledge-base/lists/github-labels/README.md

 ### Process states

-These labels will be assigned and removed predominantly in the "**In progress**" Kanban column ("swimlanes").
+These labels will be assigned and removed predominantly in the "**In progress**" Kanban column ("swimlane").

 | Category   | Labels                                                                      |
 |------------|-----------------------------------------------------------------------------|